brucou/-rxcc-state/README.md

  that it is possible to associate to a state transducer another function which takes a sequence of inputs into a sequence of outputs, in a way that that function is pure.

-  We provide a way to
-  construct such a function with the `makeStreamingStateMachine` factory to create a stream transducer, which translates an input stream into an output stream.
+We provide a way to construct such a function with the `makeStreamingStateMachine` factory to create a stream transducer, which translates an input stream into an output stream.

 ## General concepts
 To help illustrate the concepts, and the terminology, we will use two examples, featuring basic and advanced features on the hierarchical state transducer model :

-- a real use case of state machine applied to a web application user interface
+- a real use case of non-hierarchical extended state machine applied to a web application user interface
-- the specification of the behaviour for a cd player
+- the specification of the behaviour for a cd player as a hierarchical extended state machine

 We will subsequently precise here the vocabulary which will be used throughout the documentation.
   We then describe how the behaviour of a transducer relates to its configuration.
 In particular we detail the concepts and semantics associated to hierarchical states.
 Finally we present our API whose documentation relies on all previously introduced concepts.

-mmmm the progression logic is somewhat deficient...

 ### Base example
 This example is taken from an actual project in which this library was used.
 It will be used in